bluzelle/curium/docs/setup/build.md

         Use "blzcli [command] --help" for more information about a command.

-    similarly for the Bluzelle daemon:
+    similarly, for the Bluzelle daemon:

         cd
         blzd